 Spirit is not blocking seats from sale on any flights, but you may be prevented from selecting a middle seat until a flight fills up.

 Other safety measures: Spirit says it cleans planes between each flights with a new, stronger disinfectant.
 Yet the boarding process remains unchanged; Spirit continues selling snacks, drinks, and alcohol on board; and in some cases flight crews are still leading passengers in a mid-flight yoga routine.

 Sun Country is not blocking seats from sale, but CEO Jude Bricker has said flight attendants will work with passengers onboard to spread out when extra seats are available.
 Depending on your flight, that may not be an option.

 Other safety measures: While Sun Country isn’t cleaning its planes between each and every flight, the airline says it has boosted its cleaning procedures to any plane that’s on the ground for two or more hours – as well as overnight.
 The airline has suspended all snack and drink service onboard.

 United was the first big U.S. carrier to give up on blocking middle seats.
 United has been selling flights to capacity since early 2020.

 Instead, United will simply alert travelers if their upcoming flight is 70% full or more.
 In those cases, the airline will offer a free change to a flight with fewer seats occupied.

 Other safety measures: United has stepped up its cleaning procedures, with electrostatic spraying between each flight.
-United has also overhauled its boarding and deplaning processes.
-Travelers board United flights from back to front, and United announces row-by-row during the deplaning process so that travelers don’t bunch up while getting off the plane.
+For months, United boarded planes from back to front but it has since resumed its normal boarding process.
+United announces row-by-row during the deplaning process so that travelers don't bunch up while getting off the plane.